 We keep our eyes from evil by staying focused on Jesus.
 When we look at Him, the things of this world lose their appeal.
+As the old hymn says:

-"Turn your eyes upon Jesus.
-Look full in His wonderful face, And the things of this earth Will grow strangely dim In the light of His glory and grace."

-The prophet Isaiah made a promise, "And shutteth his eyes from seeing evil; He shall dwell on high: his place of defence shall be the munitions of rocks: bread shall be given him; his waters shall be sure" (Isaiah 33:15-16).
+Turn your eyes upon Jesus.
+Look full in His wonderful face, And the things of this earth Will grow strangely dim In the light of His glory and grace.
+The prophet Isaiah made a promise: "He that . . . shutteth his eyes from seeing evil; he shall dwell on high: his place of defence shall be the munitions of rocks: bread shall be given him; his waters shall be sure" (Isaiah 33:15-16).